ettodrzz/Cara/README.md

 Is a tool that helps you install, manage, and update the Rust programming language.
 Tools are installed to the `~/.cargo/bin` directory, and this is where you will find the Rust toolchain, including `rustrc`, `cargo`, and `rustup`.

-Install from the instalation script:
+Install from the installation script:

 ```bash
 curl https://sh.rustup.rs -sSf | sh -s -- --default-host x86_64-unknown-linux-gnu --default-toolchain stable --profile minimal --no-modify-path